michel1991/ocp-java-11/modulars/README.md

 However, a module is not allowed to use the public access modifier.
 Option D is correct because the provided file does not compile regardless of placement in the project.
 For more information, see Chapter 11.

+# What is true about a service provider module?
+(Choose all that apply.)
+* A. It contains the interface that implementations must provide
+* B. It contains exactly one implementation of the interface.
+* C. It contains one or more implementations of the interface.
+* D. It can be changed without recompiling any other modules.
+* E. It must have a provides directive.
+* F. It must have a uses directive.

+A service provider interface declares the interface rather than a service provider, making option A incorrect.
+Each service provider is allowed to provide only one service provider implementation, making option B correct and option C incorrect.
+One of the benefits of services is being able to change the service provider dynamically, making option D correct.
+Finally, a service provider interface uses while a service provider provides, making option E correct and option F incorrect.